-With the recent release of “The Last Jedi”, Star Wars is a movie franchise that’s now spanned 40 years.
+With last year’s release of “The Rise of Skywalker”, Star Wars is a movie franchise that’s now spanned 40 years.
 The franchise has had such staying power for a multitude of reasons.
 Who doesn’t like spaceship battles, lightsabers duels, kooky creatures, and the charming wit of the incomparable Han Solo?

 Still, one of the biggest reasons Star Wars has transcended time and space (See what I did there?) is because of its lessons.
 Throughout its storied history, Star Wars’ greatest strength has always been its universal (galactical?) themes.
 Over the course of nine movies, Star Wars has taught audiences about love, good vs. evil, spirituality, and what it means to be a hero.